-Eligible homeowners have until Nov.
-13 to apply for retrofit funding through EBB.
+Eligible homeowners have five more days-until Nov.
+13-to apply for retrofit funding through EBB.
 To apply and for detailed program information, visit EarthquakeBraceBolt.com.
 A full list of eligible ZIP Codes and a searchable directory of licensed, FEMA-trained contractors with more than 1,000 trained contractors is available.
-Once registration closes, participating homeowners will be selected through a random drawing and notified via email if they have been selected or if they are on the wait list.
+Once registration closes, participating homeowners will be selected through a random drawing and notified via email in early 2019, if they have been selected to participate or if they are on the wait list.